 Residual Income Calculator

 We built this residual income calculator to help you calculate a company's residual income.
 Residual income is a very useful metric used to value a company.
-Residual income is widely use in company valuation as it measures economic profit instead of accounting profit.
+Residual income is widely used in company valuation as it calculates economic profit instead of accounting profit.